 If you attend only one First Friday event in Terre Haute, make it Miracle on 7th Street.
-The coordinators spend an entire year working to make sure it’s an incredibly festive occasion!
+For our family, Miracle is a yearly tradition.
+We started going when our oldest daughter was just a baby (pictured here!).
+For reference, she’s now nine. 😉 The coordinators spend an entire year working to make sure it’s an incredibly festive occasion!
 This post is sponsored as part of our ongoing relationship with the Terre Haute Chamber of Commerce.
 (Haute Happenings is a proud Chamber member! #SeeYouInTerreHaute!)

+Charities directly benefiting from the Miracle on 7th Street include the 14th and Chestnut Community Center Grumbling Tummies program, Catholic Charities, the Salvation Army’s Christmas Food Basket program, St. Benedict’s Soup Kitchen, the Tribune-Star’s Christmas Basket Fund, Providence Food Pantry and United Campus Ministries.
 The small but mighty crew planning the Miracle this year has been hard at work –just like a team of Santa’s elves – to make this year’s the best yet.
 There’s no doubt this one will be the biggest – with two days of Christmas fun PLUS new attractions and even more ways you can donate to those in need.

-11 Highlights of Miracle on 7th Street
+11 Highlights of Miracle on 7th Street 2019

 And these are just the things that we know about!
 That’s the great thing about Miracle on 7th Street – there’s always something happening that will surprise you!